bitrockteam/amber-website/src/getting-started/introduction/readme.md

 Amber's modularity ensures maximum flexibility in execution.
 Its components are designed to work seamlessly with each other, in whichever combination suits the needs of the user.

 #### Amber puts the user first
-Starting with rigorous research into users' needs and desires, and revised continuously based on their feedback, Amber is laser-focused on real people.
+Starting with rigorous research into user's needs and desires, and revised continuously based on their feedback, Amber is laser-focused on real people.

 #### Amber builds consistency
 Every element and component of Amber was designed from the ground up to work elegantly together to ensure consistent, cohesive user experiences.